Almighty-Mose/gunsafe/NOTES.md

     Contains links to profile and logout
   # Firearms auto-added into categories which display on index page
     + Categories like Rifle, Pistol, Shotgun
-    Arrow on left pointing to category which turns down upon click
   # Clicking a category exposes a dropdown or drawer which contains all firearms of that category
     + Basically just exposes the list of firearms of that type
     + Animated drawer slides open